 Formality and restraint differentiate business communications from ordinary personal conversations.
 Especially between vague acquaintances or people on widely different rungs of the corporate ladder, business conversations unfold according to very specific etiquette guidelines.
 Minding one’s manners is a simple but effective way of communicating professionalism and respect with business contacts.

 As a rule of thumb, it’s better to begin formally and be invited into informality, than to assume informality and risk offending a potential business partner.
 Call someone “Mr. Smith” instead of “Bob” until invited to use his first name.
 Make a point of remembering names, because using a name conveys respect for the person.
-Keep bad habits at bay–no gum chewing, nail biting, ostentatious flatulence and compulsive BlackBerry monitoring.
+Keep bad habits at bay–no gum chewing, nail-biting, ostentatious flatulence and compulsive Smartphone monitoring.

 Most people know that interjecting politics and religion into business conversations is a major faux pas.
 However, the list of off-limits conversation topics–especially with people of only very minimal acquaintance–includes health issues, office politics and controversial opinions about the industry or leading figures within it.
 Avoid excess negativity, as well; keeping the conversation positive reinforces warm feelings about the conversation and those who participated in it.